ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Adapter for JDBC User's Manual.md

 #### What do I have to do after modifying environment variables or properties?

-If environment variables or properties are modified after jdbcAdapter has been run, jdbcAdapter should be retstarted in order to apply the modifications.
+If environment variables or properties are modified after jdbcAdapter has been started, jdbcAdapter should be restarted in order to apply the modifications.

 #### What happens if data is not propery applied to Altibase DB?